dressupucla/Cleaning-preparing-data/README.md

 ### Digital Library Program documentation

-Repo contaiing documentation and modules for:
+Repo containing documentation and modules for:

 1. Cleaning data/metadata with OpenRefine